[icon]

 Use the Source, Luke or Leia

 As mentioned, PyEdit is shipped as both source code that you run with a locally installed Python, and frozen programs that are self-contained.
 Source code is ideal for both transparency and portability, but it's also possible to build stand-alone packages.
-For example, PyEdit is provided as a Mac app built with py2app, and Windows and Linux executables built with PyInstaller.
+For example, PyEdit is provided as a macOS app built with py2app, and Windows and Linux executables built with PyInstaller.
 Apps and executables install with a simple unzip and run with a single click, so we won't say much more about them here (see their earlier coverage).

 The source-code package, however, often requires additional steps.
 PyEdit's source-code is shipped for all platforms as a zipfile—installing the PyEdit program itself is as simple as unzipping into a folder on your machine.
 In addition to unzipping the package itself, though, you'll also need a Python to run it, and standard launching techniques to start it.
-On Mac and Linux, you may also need to install a copy of the tkinter/Tk GUI toolkit.
+On macOS and Linux, you may also need to install a copy of the tkinter/Tk GUI toolkit.

 Because the rest of the Python-install and program-launch story varies per platform, the following groups additional pointers by the platforms that PyEdit supports: